navin-chaudhary/Navin-chaudhary/README.md

 - 📫 How to reach me **hello@navin.bio**

+- 👨‍💻 All of my projects are available at **https://navin.bio/work**

 - ⚡ Fun fact **I think we all live in illusions**

 <h3 align="left">Connect with me:</h3>